 - Keeping a gratitude journal is another great way to promote gratitude.

 Need help wrapping up a few of those year-end projects?
-Find out how WriterGirl can help with our custom content approach and services.
+Find out how WriterGirl can support all of your healthcare writing needs, so you can have a stress-free holiday season.

 Editor’s note: This blog was updated on December 9, 2020.
 It was originally published on December 19, 2019.
 Nina Mitchell also contributed to this post.